johnwickerson/mastering_digital_design/README.md

 This is the webpage for the MSc ADIC lab on "Mastering Digital Design".

 Lab leader: Dr John Wickerson.
+Course developed by: Prof Peter Cheung.
 Teaching assistants 2019: Mr Jianyi Cheng (weeks 1--3), Mr He Li (week 4).

+Please send feedback on any of this material (e.g. errors, typos, or other suggestions for improvement) to Dr Wickerson.
+You might like to do this by raising an [issue](https://github.com/johnwickerson/mastering_digital_design/issues).

 ## Aims

 1. To ensure all students on the MSc course reach a common competence level in RTL design using FPGAs in a hardware description language; and
 2. To act as revision exercise for those who are already competent in Verilog and FPGA.

 You will conduct this experiment in the first half of the Autumn Term between 11th October and 1st November 2019.
-You can find a copy of the Experiment Specification Document [here](experiment/Experiment_spec.pdf).
+You can find a copy of the Experiment Specification Document [here](experiment/specification.pdf).

 ## Team Pairing